NIVANorge/ndbview/README.md

        docker rm $(docker ps -qa --no-trunc --filter "status=exited")

-Having launched a container from an image and checked that the container is running successfully, you should be able to navigate to `localhost` ([`http://localhost:5557/`](http://localhost:5557/) in the example above) and see the home page for your app.
+Having launched a container from an image and checked that the container is running successfully, you should be able to navigate to `localhost` on the specified port ([`http://localhost:5557/`](http://localhost:5557/) in the example above) and see the home page for your app.

-**Note:** The home page for my NDBView app seems to work OK, but logging-in currently returns an **`500 - Internal Server Error`**.
-I haven't investiagted this in any detail, but I guess it's due to the containerised version being unable to connect to the NIVADATABASE.
+**Note:** The home page for NDBView seems to work OK, but logging-in currently returns a **`500 - Internal Server Error`**.
+I haven't investiagted this in detail, but I guess it's due to the containerised version being unable to connect to the NIVADATABASE (?).